imrockpan/tapicker-docs/pages/docs/editor/basic-info.en-US.md

   - Current Site - Indicates that the recipe can only work on the current site
   - Any Site - means the recipe will work on any site
 - "Visibility" to choose whether to share recipes
+  - Private - Visible only to self
+  - Public - Visible to all

 <Image src="/screenshots/basic-info.gif" alt="basic-info" />